tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   Good foundations cannot be pulled out,
 -   Good embracers cannot be shed off,
--   Offsprings offering offerings will not end.
+-   Descendants giving offerings will not end.
 -
 -   Cultivate the self within,
 -   And De (virtue) will be genuine;
 -   Cultivate the family,
--   And De (virtue) flows out;
+-   And De (virtue) will flow out;
 -   Cultivate the country,
 -   And De (virtue) will be abundant;
 -   Cultivate the Earth,